rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And he said to the woman, Your faith has saved you; go in peace. ^0750

 Soon afterward he went on through cities and villages, proclaiming and bringing the good news of the kingdom of God.
 And the twelve were with him, ^0801

-and also some women who had been healed of evil spirits and infirmities : Mary, called Magdalene, from whom seven demons had gone out, ^0802
+and also some women who had been healed of evil spirits and infirmities: Mary, called Magdalene, from whom seven demons had gone out, ^0802

-and Joanna, the wife of Chuza, Herod’s household manager, and Susanna, and many others, who provided for them out of their means. ^0803
+and Joanna, the wife of Chuza, Herod's household manager, and Susanna, and many others, who provided for them out of their means. ^0803

-And when a great crowd was gathering and people from town after town came to him, he said in a parable, ^0804
+And when a great crowd was gathering and people from town after town came to him, he said in a parable: ^0804

 A sower went out to sow his seed.
 And as he sowed, some fell along the path and was trampled underfoot, and the birds of the air devoured it. ^0805